Min1222Ag/C.C/README.md

 #### 🌊 Novelty

-    The first Autonomous driving Beach Cleaning Robot with designated GPS points!
+    The first Autonomous driving Beach Cleaning Robot with designated GPS tracking!
        => ABCbot is possible to clean the beach while avoiding obstacles over a wide range.

-    Optimized robot for examine the distance in real time!
+    Optimized robot for detect the obstacles in real time!
-       => By combining RPLiDAR, camera, and proximity sensors to examine the distance from the ABCbot in real time, it detects obstacles in front of the robot and uses Google Coral Edge Board to accelerate computing.
+       => By combining RPLiDAR and proximity sensors to examine the distance from the ABCbot in real time, it can detects obstacles in front of the robot.

     An Eco-friendly robot!
-       => ABCbot takes power from solar panels and windmills.
+       => ABCbot takes power from solar panels.

 #### 🌊 System Overview